dy/watr/readme.md

 ## Compiler

-WAT tree can be compiled directly.
-That can be useful as WASM API layer for hi-level languages, to bypass text parsing (eg. used by [sonl](https://github.com/audio-lab/sonl)):
+WAT tree can be compiled directly bypassing text parsing.
+That can be useful as WASM API layer for hi-level languages, eg. [sonl](https://github.com/audio-lab/sonl):

 ```js
 import { compile } from 'watr'